ioChem-BD/documentation-data-conversion/out/md/html/turbomole_log.md

 After header section, our HTML resume will output a xyz coordinates table with current molecule atoms.

-Initially its readed from [coord file](/out/md/cml/turbomole_log/turbomole.coord-d3e34404.md)
+Initially its readed from [coord file](/out/md/cml/turbomole_log/turbomole.coord-d3e36704.md)

-Then we will read all instances from module [&lt;module cmlx:templateRef="atomcoord"&gt;](/out/md/cml/turbomole_log/atomcoord-d3e22685.md) and use last instance as final geometry
+Then we will read all instances from module [\<module cmlx:templateRef=\"atomcoord\"\>](/out/md/cml/turbomole_log/atomcoord-d3e23579.md) and use last instance as final geometry

-For every atom, we will output it's serial number, atom type, coordinates in angstroms, and [basis used](/out/md/cml/turbomole_log/basisset-d3e23317.md).
+For every atom, we will output it\'s serial number, atom type, coordinates in angstroms, and [basis used](/out/md/cml/turbomole_log/basisset-d3e24211.md).

 In geometry optimizations calculations, next to geometry section header there will appear the word **(optimized)**, pointing that this geometry is the last one from all optimization steps and has converged.

-If the geometry optimization [did not converge](/out/md/cml/turbomole_log/convergence.info-d3e24973.md), there will appear the phrase **(calculation did not converge)**.
+If the geometry optimization [did not converge](/out/md/cml/turbomole_log/convergence.info-d3e25992.md), there will appear the phrase **(calculation did not converge)**.

-If there are multiple geometries we'll capture it's last appearance.
+If there are multiple geometries we\'ll capture it\'s last appearance.

 ![](/imgs/TURBOMOLE_geometry.png)